Leaders are being called on to justify their mantle; some are being found wanting

 For all its health implications, the pandemic does have a silver lining.
 Movers and shakers for a long time avoided hard decisions by operating within bubbles of spin.
 COVID-19 has forced them out of those bubbles and into the open, giving the world a chance to see what they’re made of.

 Some leaders have risen to the occasion.
 In New Zealand, Jacinda Ardern decided early on to go for eliminating community transmission of the virus – and succeeded.
-Leaders in Tasmania, the ACT, and everywhere else except Queensland, NSW and Victoria have done much the same aim.
+Leaders in Tasmania, the ACT, and everywhere else except Queensland, NSW and Victoria have much the same aim.
 The latter states have gone for sustained daily case levels in the single digits – very close to elimination.

 Closed internal borders are frustrating the hell out of the Morrison government and the captains of commerce and industry, as well they might.
 Closed borders are unpopular with people who need to cross them for business and personal reasons, but for those who don’t they’re security.
 The same goes for the national border, but the PM has no problem with that being closed.